 A report on Taiwan's Central News Agency said President Ma Ying-jeou gave the 72-hour ultimatum, warning of the consequences on Filipino laborers seeking work in Taiwan.

-Ma convened a high-ranking meeting Saturday night, and decided on four demands from the Philippines, the report said.
-These included:
+Ma convened a high-ranking meeting Saturday night, and decided on four demands from the Philippines, the report

 - issue a formal apology